markcampanelli/pvfit/README.md

       - [Parameter Fitting](pvfit/modeling/ac/sipm/inference.py)
       - [Simulation](pvfit/modeling/ac/sipm/simulation.py)

-We still need to improve test coverage for certain subpackages, esp.the simple SDM.
+We still need to improve test coverage for certain subpackages, esp. the simple SDM.

 ## Up and Running in 5 Minutes

-`pvfit` minimally requires [python>=3.10,<3.13](https://www.python.org/) with [numpy](https://numpy.org/) and [scipy](https://www.scipy.org/).
+`pvfit` minimally requires [python>=3.11,<3.15](https://www.python.org/) with [numpy](https://numpy.org/) and [scipy](https://www.scipy.org/).
 It is tested with CPython on recent versions of Ubuntu, macOS, and Windows.
 We suggest using a suitable Python virtual environment that provides [pip](https://pypi.org/project/pip/).